Why Contributory Negligence Matters for Your North Carolina Personal Injury Case

 In this blog post, we’ll talk about what contributory negligence means, why it’s so important, and how you can protect yourself.

 To understand what contributory negligence means, we should start out by defining the term “negligence,” an important concept in the world of personal injury law.
 The outcome of every personal injury lawsuit hinges on the idea of negligence and whether someone acted in a negligent manner.

 Of course, you probably know what the word “negligent” means in an everyday sense if you’re reading this.
 The legal definition of negligence isn’t all that different from the everyday definition of the word — it’s just a little more complicated (as most things involving the law tend to be).

-Under the law, negligence is a failure to behave with the level of care that an ordinary, reasonable person would exercise under the same circumstances.
-In other words, if a person finds themselves involved in a personal injury lawsuit, the just must essentially answer two questions to determine if the person was negligent:
+Under the law, negligence is a failure to behave with the reasonable level of care that an ordinarily prudent person would exercise under the same or similar circumstances.
+In other words, if a person finds themselves involved in a personal injury lawsuit, the jury must essentially answer two questions to determine if the person was negligent: